nchopin/nchopin.github.io/_pages/book_typos.md

 author_profile: true
 ---

-Here is the list of currently known typos in the book (thanks to Adrien Corenflos for spotting them).
+Here is the list of currently known typos in the book (thanks to Adrien Corenflos and Adam Johansen for spotting them).

 * 92, equation below (8.5): missing sup (with respect to phi)